SeriousOldMan/Simulator-Controller/README.md

 See the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) for more information.

 An installation of the underlying programming language [AutoHotkey](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) is only necessary, if you want to create your own plugins.
-Beginning with Release 2.1, an installation of [VisualStudio Community Edition](https://visualstudio.microsoft.com/de/vs/community/) is required for development, if you want do dig into the heavylifting part of telemetry data acquisition or voice recognition.
+Beginning with Release 2.1, an installation of [VisualStudio Community Edition](https://visualstudio.microsoft.com/de/vs/community/) will be required for development as well, at least if you want do dig into the heavylifting part of telemetry data acquisition or voice recognition.
 But you can stick with the precompiled binaries from the distribution, if that is not your domain.

 For further convenience, the "Simulator Setup" tool will place links to **Simulator Startup** and **Simulator Settings** in the Windows Start Menu.
 You can also configure the software to automatically start with Windows by checking the *Start with Windows* during the configuration process.